Cell (processor): Distributed computing

-With the help of the computing power of over half a million PlayStation 3 consoles, the distributed computing project Folding@home has been recognized by Guinness World Records as the most powerful distributed network in the world.
-The first record was achieved on September 16, 2007, as the project surpassed one petaFLOPS, which had never previously been attained by a distributed computing network.
-Additionally, the collective efforts enabled PS3 alone to reach the petaFLOPS mark on September 23, 2007.
-In comparison, the world's second-most powerful supercomputer at the time, IBM's Blue Gene/L, performed at around 478.2 teraFLOPS, which means Folding@home's computing power is approximately twice Blue Gene/L's (although the CPU interconnect in Blue Gene/L is more than one million times faster than the mean network speed in Folding@home).
-As of May 7, 2011, Folding@home runs at about 9.3 x86 petaFLOPS, with 1.6 petaFLOPS generated by 26,000 active PS3s alone.
+With the help of the computing power of more than half a million PlayStation 3 consoles, the distributed computing project Folding@home has been recognized by Guinness World Records as the most powerful distributed network in the world.
+The first record was achieved on September 16, 2007, as the project surpassed one petaFLOPS, which had not been attained previously by a distributed computing network.
+In addition, the collective effort enabled the PS3s alone to reach the petaFLOPS mark on September 23, 2007.
+By comparison, the world's second-most powerful supercomputer at the time, IBM's Blue Gene/L, performed at about 478.2 teraFLOPS; this means that Folding@home's computing power is approximately twice that of Blue Gene/L (although the CPU interconnect in Blue Gene/L is more than one million times faster than the mean network speed in Folding@home).
+As of May 7, 2011, Folding@home runs at about 9.3 x86 petaFLOPS, with 26,000 active PS3s alone generating 1.6 petaFLOPS.

 Mainframes

-IBM announced on April 25, 2007, that it would begin integrating its Cell Broadband Engine Architecture microprocessors into the company's System z line of mainframes.
-This has led to a gameframe.
+IBM announced on April 25, 2007, that it would begin integrating its microprocessors based on the Cell Broadband Engine Architecture into the company's System z line of mainframes.
+This work has resulted in a gameframe (a hybrid computer system).

 Password cracking

-The architecture of the processor makes it better suited to hardware-assisted cryptographic brute-force attack applications than conventional processors.
+The architecture of the Cell processor makes it better suited to hardware-assisted cryptographic brute-force attack applications than are conventional processors.

 Software engineering

-Due to the flexible nature of the Cell, there are several possibilities for the utilization of its resources, not limited to just different computing paradigms:
+Because of the flexible nature of the Cell, there are several possibilities for using its resources, not limited to different computing paradigms.